serverless/serverless/docs/providers/aws/events/http-api.md

     useProviderTags: true
 ```

-In the above example, the tag project: myProject will be applied to API Gateway.
+In the above example, the tag project: myProject will be applied to API Gateway and API Gateway Stage.

 _Note: If the API Gateway has any existing tags applied outside of Serverless Framework, they will be removed during deployment._